 Be Proactive with Your Learning

 When you’re in a university, nobody is going to spoon-feed you information.
 It isn’t like school where you will sit and listen to the teacher and only have to learn what is on the curriculum.
 In university, you will be expected to do all of the learning off your own back.
+This is especially true if you are studying online, doing something like a graduate diploma in psychology.

 For this reason, you will need to be proactive with your learning.
 Use your time wisely and spend as much of your spare time reading books that are either from your reading lists or recommended as further reading.